3 years fixed | Exclusive limited time offer

 • Equitable Bank, or EQ Bank as they are also known, is a direct bank that specializes in personal banking and consumer lending for Canadians.

-• Equitable Bank is the 8th-largest Schedule I bank in Canada, and is considered a B Lender.
+• Equitable Bank is Canada’s 8th-largest Schedule I bank and is considered an A and B Lender.

 Compare Equitable Bank Mortgage Rates

-All of Equitable Bank’s mortgage rates can be found on their website.
-However, if you want to compare these to hundreds of other lenders instantly, and find the best rate possible, check out our mortgage rate comparison.
-Finding the best rate possible for your situation will help you save money over the lifetime of your loan, and make borrowing a whole lot easier.
+Equitable Bank’s mortgage rates can be found on their website.
+However, if you want to compare these to hundreds of other lenders instantly and find the best rate possible, check out our mortgage rate comparison.
+Finding the best rate possible for your situation will help you save money over the lifetime of your loan and make borrowing a whole lot easier.
 Here’s a breakdown of how Equitable Bank’s rates stack up against other lenders in Canada.

 Top 5 Big